tomcarbon/express_libdogecoin_barebones/README.md

 ## HOW TO USE (EXAMPLES)

-* From a browser: localhost:/privkey
+* From a browser: localhost:/privkey and/or localhost/privkey
-* from the linux prompt: curl 127.0.0.1/privkey
+* The Postman collection may be used.
-* Just use the qkey executable from the linux command prompt with no arguments
+* From the linux command prompt: curl 127.0.0.1/privkey
-* The Postman collection may be used
+* From the linux command prompt: navigate to the C directory and directly run the qkey executable.